MohamedDerbala007/DsquaresAutomationProject/README.md

 - **`DynamicLoadingIsCompletedSuccessfullyTest.java`**: Test class for the dynamic loading scenario.
 - **`FileIsUploadedSuccessfullyTest.java`**: Test class for the file upload scenario.

-### GitHub Repository

-Earn bonus points by delivering the project as a GitHub repository.
-This provides version control, collaboration features, and public access.

 ## Contribution